itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

 {{/block}}
 ```

-### 7. according to the user's email, check whether the user exists
+### 7. According to the user's email, check whether the user exists

 1. Look up user information based on email address